Project Page for

 This page shows how I interfaced the the TinyTrackII to my TM261.

 How I interfaced the Garmin GPS units to the TinyTrakII and PC.
 Here are the connections.

-(Added 4/12/2009, Updated 10/23/16)A fun little project that blinks a sequence of 16 LED's down the driveway for Christmas.
+(Added 4/12/2009, Updated 12/2/17)A fun project that blinks a sequence of 16 LED's down the driveway for Christmas.
 The project grew and multiple strings can be triggered from a Master Unit.
 Circuit board, hex file, and schematic.
-Programmed 16F76 Chips available.
+Programmed 16F76 Chips available, PCB's Available.
 (Now use a 16F722) available.
+Updated with details of how to splice in LED's with UR/UY type telephone splices.
 Contact by email for info.

 RED GREEN strobe lights.

 (9/25/2016) A friend of mine who has several quad copters wanted to add red/green strobes to one of the early/inexpensive ones.
 My only design criteria from him were: 1) It must run on a 3.7v drone battery.
 2) pull every gram of weight I could out of it.
 Used an 8 pin PIC (12F629) and Red/Green 120 degree view LED's from superbrightleds.com.
 We settled on five flashes, .05 second long with a .05 second pause in between flashes, then a pause of one second then flash the other LED.
 I used 30ga. wire wrap wire in a twisted pair to the LED's.
 Did not use a board and just soldered the wires to the chip in a "dead bug" style, then he super glued the chip inside the drone body.
 A JST connector pigtail went to the drone battery.
 Programmed 12F629 Chips available.
 Contact by email for info.

 (9/25/16) This project was an offshoot of the above.
 I am a VE and wanted a catchy way to mark the path to the VE session.